IannaccioStat/Interpretability/README.md

 3. SETUP AND DOCUMENTATION
 -------------------------------------------------------------------------------
-For step-by-step instructions on setting up the local environment and configuring the MATLAB–R bridge required to execute the pipeline on ordinal/Likert data, please consult the accompanying manual:
+For step-by-step instructions on setting up the local environment and configuring the MATLAB–R bridge required to execute the pipeline on ordinal/Likert data and sparse rotations, please consult the accompanying manual:

     README.pdf